 5. A Ton of Baby Clothes

 It’s easy to get carried away packing adorable clothes for your new baby.
 However, a few onesies and a going home outfit will be more than enough.
 Onesies make diaper changes much easier and keep your baby comfortable.
 Fancy baby outfits will be hidden anyway as your little one will be swaddled for most of your stay.

 Many new mamas make the mistake of bringing tons of diapers and wipes to the hospital.
 This is unnecessary because the hospital will provide all the diapers and wipes your baby needs during your stay!
 Save yourself the hassle and leave those diapers and wipes at home.

 7. Normal Underwear

 Small and fancy underwear is not going to be your friend.
-The underwear you wear Meaning after pregnancy will need to hold your postpartum pad and keep you comfortable.
+The underwear you wear postpartum will need to hold your postpartum pad and keep you comfortable.
 Anything more or less won’t do.
 New mamas agree that disposable mesh underwear is best.
 Mother Mother Mesh Postpartum Underwear is a breathable and extra comfy option.

 The hospital has plenty of pillows!
 Don’t worry about lugging one along when there are more than enough pillows waiting for you.
 Nursing and feeding pillows are also very often left to side, so leave those at home too.